Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 <div align="justify">

 What really brings the Florescence Flowers' website to life is the additional colours brought to us by the actual product images themselves.
 There are a multitude of products on sale, each with their own unique, colourful image.
-These images really stand out and give the pages character.
+These images really stand out and give the page's character.

 The images used for Florescence Flowers' logo was chosen because it relates to the theme of the website.
 Images for Florescence Flowers were sourced from [PxHere](https://pxhere.com/) and [Klipartz](https://www.klipartz.com/en).<br>